 I decided I wasn’t ready to write for Copyblogger.
 There was more work to be done before the stars would align.

-When this single factor drives your guest posting outreach, you’ll always find the best place to publish your post.
+When this single factor drives your relationship-building and guest post outreach, you’ll always find the best place to publish your post.

 The secret to guest posting success

 You’ll find that most high-quality sites don’t need more of the same information that their regular writers contribute.

 Instead, those blogs often look for articles about related topics that demonstrate expertise.

 In other words: original, useful content expressed through a unique writing voice.

 Guest posting success is about striking the right balance.
 Unique writing is only one part of the equation because websites have established editorial standards.